 Milford is a very small town located in the state of Indiana.
 With a population of 1,606 people and just one neighborhood, Milford is the 271st largest community in Indiana.
-Much of the housing stock in Milford was built prior to World War II, making it one of the older and more historic towns in the country.
+Milford has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Milford is generally considered to be a blue-collar town.
 49.01% of the Milford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milford is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Milford who work in office and administrative support (10.67%), sales jobs (8.06%), and food service (6.33%).